 Skillet Fried Cream Style Corn

-4 cups whole kernel corn, frozen or canned without liquid
+- 4 cups whole kernel corn, frozen or canned drained

 1 15.5 oz. can cream style corn